A characterization of half-factorial orders in algebraic number fields: Introduction

 In $1960$, Carlitz \cite{Ca60} proved that the principal order of an algebraic number field is half-factorial if and only if its class group has at most two elements.
 Ever since then, half-factoriality has been a central topic in the factorization theory of monoids and domains (we can refer only to some of the many contributions, see \cite{Ch-Co00, Co03, Co05a, Sc05c,Pl-Sc05a, Pl-Sc05b, Ma-Ok09a, Ro11a, Ma-Ok16a, G-L-T-Z21}).
 In particular, orders in algebraic number fields received constant attention.
 In $1983$, Halter-Koch gave a characterization of half-factorial orders in quadratic number fields (\cite{HK83a}, \cite[Theorem 3.7.15]{Ge-HK06a}), and a characterization of half-factoriality for seminormal orders was given in \cite[Theorem 6.2]{Ge-Ka-Re15a}.
 In spite of further partial results \cite{Pi00, Pi02a, Ka05b, Ph12b}, the case of arbitrary orders in algebraic number fields remained open.

 The main result of the present paper establishes an algebraic characterization of half-factoriality for arbitrary orders in algebraic number fields.
-The known characterizations of half-factorial seminormal orders and of half-factorial orders in quadratic number fields are obtained as corollaries of our main result (Corollaries \hyperref[4.6]{4.6.} and \hyperref[4.7]{4.7.}). \ is the greatest ideal of $\O_K$ which is contained in $\O$.
-It is called the conductor of $\O$. \ Let be the unique factorization of $\f$ into prime ideals of $\O_K$.
+The known characterizations of half-factorial seminormal orders and of half-factorial orders in quadratic number fields are obtained as corollaries of our main result (Corollaries \hyperref[4.6]{4.6.} and \hyperref[4.7]{4.7.}). \\